datastax/release-notes/DSE_6.7_Release_Notes.md

 2. In the **Product selector** field, enter `IBM DataStax Enterprise`.

-3. Select the DSE version you want to install from the **Select from IBM DataStax Enterprise** list.
+3. Select the DSE version you want to install from the **Release** list.

 4. Select **All** in the **Platform** list, and then click **Continue**.